nyotis/SpinXFormGPU/README.txt

 same connectivity but modified vertex positions.
 Triangles on the new mesh will have nearly the same angles and aspect ratios as those from the original mesh, but with curvature that differs by the amount specified in the input image
 (see the paper above for more details).
-Conformal transformations, combinations of uniform scaling and orthogonal rotations

 SpinXFormGPU solves the linear systems of SpinXForm [1] on the GPU using CUSP's [2] conjugate gradient solver but *without* any preconditioner.
 Depending on